 What to Include in a Kentucky General Power of Attorney

 The strength of a power of attorney depends almost entirely on how it is drafted.
-An agent's authority is limited to what the document actually grants and nothing more.
+An agent's authority is limited to what powers the document actually grants.
 This is especially important for high-risk powers, such as making gifts, transferring real estate, or changing beneficiary designations.

 A well-drafted general power of attorney in Kentucky should address: